br0nco640k/Bard-Diva/README.md

 - Edit the /usr/lib/systemd/system/ydotool.service file to add the following to the ExecStart line:
 `--socket-own=UID:GID`

+- Edit the /usr/lib/systemd/system/ydotool.service file to add the following to the ExecStart line:
+`--socket-own=UID:GID`

+- Mine looks like `--socket-own=1000:1000` because my UID is 1000 and my GID is 1000:
+`ExecStart=/usr/bin/ydotoold --socket-own=1000:1000`

 - You'll need to have the systemd user service running to setup the virtual input device.
 For most distros this command will sufficeL
 `sudo systemctl enable ydotool`